tripslab/vagrant-trips/README.md

 If you want to run it in a virtual machine, all you have to do is ensure [vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org) are installed and run `vagrant up`.
-If you want to enable jupyter mode, you can run `vagrant up --provision-with jupyter`.
-Use the password stored in `./jupyterpassword`.
-To change the password, replace the contents of `./jupyterpassword` and run `vagrant up --provision-with password.

 The virtual machine will set itself up, and when it is ready, you can `ssh` in and use the machine as you wish.
 Any files in `./shared` will be shared between the